britzl/platypus/README.md

 	end

 ## Collision detection
-Platypus uses ray casts to detect collisions.
-Ray casts are used for both separating the game object from the colliding geometry and to detect wall and ground contact.
+Platypus uses either collision shapes or ray casts to detect collisions (configured when creating a Platypus instance).
+In both cases ray casts are used to detect wall and ground contact.

 ## State changes
 Platypus will send messages for certain state changes so that scripts can react, for instance by changing animation.